MehdiGhorb/7Learnings-Code-Challenge-Solution/REPORT.md

 Outliers in numerical columns were identified using the Interquartile Range (IQR) method.
 Columns with heavy-tailed distributions (high kurtosis) and skewed distributions were flagged for further analysis.

 ### Data Transformation
 1. **Quantile Transformation**: Applied to normalize skewed distributions.
+(Not used since not efficient enough - more explanation is available in the notebook)
 2. **Box-Cox Transformation**: Used to stabilize variance and make data more normally distributed.
+(Not used since not efficient enough - more explanation is available in the notebook)

 ### Downsampling
 For columns with highly frequent values, downsampling was applied to reduce the dominance of these values in the dataset.